-- HolaVPN supposedly offers an ad blocker in its browser extension but we don’t recommend using it because in 2015 it was found selling user data and unused bandwidth to botnets thus giving hackers access to user’s IP addresses.
+- HolaVPN supposedly offers an ad blocker in its browser extension.
+Still, we don’t recommend using it because, in 2015, it was found selling user data and unused bandwidth to botnets, thus giving hackers access to user’s IP addresses.

 Can I use a free VPN with an ad blocker?

-You might be able to find a free VPN with ad blockers or free ad-blocking tools online but we don’t recommend using one because of safety issues and performance limitations.
+You might find a free VPN with ad blockers or free ad-blocking tools online, but we don’t recommend using one because of safety issues and performance limitations.

 Most free VPNs log user’s online activities and sell their private data to advertisers.
 This is a clear violation of the user’s right to privacy as you will be subjected to targeted ads.
-Even if you do find a free VPN with an ad blocker, it will come with performance issues.
-For example, most free VPNs limit free data to a maximum of 10 GB per month and they also offer limited servers.
+Even if you find a free VPN with an ad blocker, it will come with performance issues.
+For example, most free VPNs limit free data to a maximum of 10 GB per month, offering limited servers.
 Therefore, you will get extremely slow speeds which will make the VPN useless.